Falgunisamar/-Building-Chatbots/README.md

 # -Building-Chatbots
 A chatbot is an application to conduct an online chat conversation via text or text-to-speech.
+We use chatbots a lot in customer interaction, marketing on social network sites, and instant messaging the client. spaCy is nothing but an open-source Python library for Natural Language Processing.
+The library is designed for developers to build interactive NLP applications, which can process and understand large volumes of text.
+ChatterBot is a Python library that is designed to produce automated responses to user inputs.
+It combines various ML algorithms to generate several types of responses.
+This enables developers to build chatbots using Python to talk to humans and deliver relevant responses.
+Building a chatbot involves several components, and the implementation can vary depending on the platform and programming language you choose.
+Below is a simple example of a console-based chatbot in Java